tsgates/arch-wiki-markdown/wiki/Arch_filesystem_hierarchy.md

 of the root filesystem must be adequate to boot, restore, recover, and/or repair the system.

-> /bin: Essential command binaries
+> /bin: Essential command binaries (deprecated)

 Traditionally the place for binaries that must be available in single user mode and accessible by all users (e.g., cat, ls, cp). /bin/ provides programs that must be available even if only the partition containing / is mounted.
 In practice, this is not the case on Arch as all the necessary libraries are in /usr/lib.
-In the future the Arch devs intend to merge /bin into /usr/bin.
-Unlike /sbin, the /bin directory is meant to contain commands that are of use to both the root user as well as non-root users.
+As of June 2013, /bin was merged into /usr/bin.
+The filesystem package provides symlinks from /bin to /usr/bin, and all packages should be updated to explicitly install to /usr/bin.

 > /boot: Static bootloader files